cym13/various-tutorials/functional_programming.rst

     def chain(*functions):
         return reduce(lambda f,g: (lambda *x: g(f(*x))), functions)

+It is ok not to understand it yet, you can always come back at the end.
+The point of this particular function is to illustrate a concept that is not dependant of its implementation.

-While not perfect, this function acts like the pipe "|" of unix shells, it chains function and returns a function that combines the others:
+While not perfect, this function acts like the pipe "|" of Unix shells, it chains function and returns a function that combines the others:

 .. code:: python